apertso/hpio/CODING_GUIDELINES.md

 This document outlines the standard practices and guidelines for development in this project.
 Adhering to these guidelines ensures consistency, maintainability, and quality across the codebase.

+## Language Conventions

+### Code Comments and Documentation

+All code comments and inline documentation should be written in **Russian**.
+This includes:

+- Function and class docstring comments
+- Inline comments explaining complex logic
+- TypeScript interface and type descriptions
+- README files and documentation
+- Any developer-facing text in the code

+### Log Messages

+All log messages should be written in **English**.
+This includes:

+- `logger.info()` messages
+- `logger.warn()` messages
+- `logger.error()` messages
+- Console output messages
+- Error messages for monitoring and debugging systems

+**Rationale**: Russian comments make the code more accessible to Russian-speaking developers, while English logs ensure compatibility with monitoring tools and international debugging standards.

+## Return Types

+Always explicitly declare return types for functions in TypeScript.

+Use boolean return types instead: return `boolean | null` or throw error if another type is returned.

+Omit return types only for:
+- Private/internal helper functions with obvious types
+- Very short arrow functions
+- React component props

+## TypeScript Type Safety

+Never use the `any` type.
+Use `unknown` instead and narrow the type.

 ## Form Validation

 ### Default Behavior